michaloblastni/BCI-working-from-distance/README.md

 Then, you come up with a research question.

 ## Research question
-How can cellular signaling be non-invasively sensed from a distance without requiring anything worn by the user?
+What type of signal can non-invasively stimulate or sense cellular signaling from a distance without requiring anything worn by the user?

 # Method (TODO: choose one based on a literature review)
 This is a practical problem.
 Hence, it is applied research.